ENQA General Complaints Policy for Third Parties

 - the name of the agency concerned

-- state clearly the complainant’s concerns with regard to the agency’s compliance with the European Standards and Guidelines (ESG) or the integrity of the external review process.
-Whenever possible, complainants should refer to specific standards or guidelines of the ESG, or to specific sections of the ENQA Guidelines for External Reviews.
+- state clearly the complainant’s concerns with regard to the agency’s compliance with the ESG or the integrity of the external review process.
+Whenever possible, complainants should refer to specific standards or guidelines of the ESG, or to specific sections of the Guidelines for ENQA Agency Reviews.

 - Evidence supporting the concerns.
 Evidence should be directly relevant and proportionate to the concerns raised, and should be provided in English.